Interactive work on the compute nodes

 Here we define an interactive session as a session with direct access to a compute node.
 Or alternatively: an interactive session is a session, in which there is no queue before a command is run on a compute node.

-This differs between the centers :
+The way this differs between the centers (command line):

 • HPC2N: the user remains on a login node.
 All commands can be sent directly to the compute node using srun